jktjia/CS5610-learn-security-examples/tampering/tampering.md

 Answer the following:

-1. Briefly explain the potential vulnerabilities in **insecure.ts**
+1. Briefly explain the potential vulnerabilities in **insecure.ts** The input to register doesn't get sanitized, allowing for script injection attacks.
 2. Briefly explain how a malicious attacker can exploit them.

 3. Briefly explain why **secure.ts** does not have the same vulnerabilties?
+**secure.ts** sanitizes inputs to prevent XSS attacks.